kingozorg/PHP-Scripting-iFramer/README.md

 # PHP-Scripting-iFramer
-Easy way to built a demo app from php code snippets and scripts.
+Easy way to build a demo app from php code snippets and scripts.

 Many things i do are just for me and rather small scripts.
 To still use different scripts quickly, I use this tool.